diegocuevasfdez/grassbox/README.md

 # Grassmannian Constellation Design Toolbox

-A Matlab toolbox with implementations of different Grassmannian constellation designs
+A Matlab toolbox with implementations of different Grassmannian constellation designs for noncoherent communications.

-This toolbox includes algorithms to obtain both structured and unstructured constellation designs and testcripts to evaluate their performance.
+Noncoherent communication schemes alleviate the drawbacks of training-based methods in scenarios dominated by fast fading or massive MIMO systems, where getting an accurate channel estimate would require pilots to occupy a disproportionate fraction of the communication resources.
+In particular, Grassmannian signaling appears to be a promising approach to this problem when considering block-fading channels, which are likely to arise in many future networks.
+The basic idea is to encode the messages to be transmitted into different subspaces.
+When the coherence time of the channel, understood as the time that the channel remains approximately constant, is greater than the number of transmit antennas, the transmitted subspaces (represented by a semi-unitary or Stiefel matrix) are invariant to the MIMO channel, allowing the receiver to decode the received signal without the need of knowing the channel.
+This toolbox includes algorithms to obtain both structured and unstructured Grassmannian constellation designs and testcripts to evaluate their performance.

 Maintainer: [Diego Cuevas](https://scholar.google.es/citations?user=a05NsCAAAAAJ&hl=es), Universidad de Cantabria, Spain